 Flying north for about an hour you will reach Ilulissat.
-Ilulissat means Iceberg in Greenlandic, and already on your approach, you will be able to see icebergs scattered on the ocean beneath.
-In Ilulissat you will be staying at the hostel in town.
+Ilulissat means iceberg in Greenlandic, and already on your approach, you will be able to see icebergs scattered on the ocean beneath.
+In Ilulissat you will be staying at Ilulissat Guesthouse (please request if hotel is preferred)

 Today, you will be met by our guide in Ilulissat, who will welcome you and brief you on your stay in Ilulissat.
 Afterwards you will go on a historical walk through town, where you will get a solid introduction to Ilulissat – the third largest town in Greenland.
-We will walk past the old colonial harbor, “brættet” (the wood -board) where the local fishermen sell their daily catch, the house of Arctic Explorer Knud Rasmussena and the Zion Church.
+We will walk past the old colonial harbor, “brættet” (the wood -board) where the local fishermen sell their daily catch, the house of Arctic Explorer Knud Rasmussen and the Zion Church.

 You have the rest of the day to yourself, to soak up the atmosphere of this special place

-Day 4: Hiking in the UNESCO National Park close to the Icefiord
+Day 4: Ilulissat – Hiking in the UNESCO National Park close to the ice fiord (-/-/-)

-Today we will hike into the National Park, where we will see remains from early Inuit cultures and get spectacular views over the impressive Kangia Icefiord.
-10% of the entire ice flow from the inland ice and comes through this narrow strait, which produces more than 40 meters of Icebergs pr day.
-In fact it was quite likely an iceberg from this fiord, that sank the Titanic!
+Today we will hike into the national park, where we will see remains from early Inuit cultures and get spectacular views over the impressive Kangia ice fjord.
+10% of the entire ice flow from the inland ice and comes through this narrow strait, which produces more than 40 meters of icebergs per day.
+In fact it was quite likely an iceberg from this fjord, that sank the Titanic!
 Bring a lunch bag and continue the hike on some of the amazing hiking trails in this area.

-First part of the day is leisure time – it’s possible to book extra trips.
-In the evening we head out for a cruise on the icefiord.
-At about 10pm we will depart from Ilulissat and head out to the icefiord.
+First part of the day is at leisure – it’s possible to book extra trips.
+In the evening we head out for a cruise on the ice fjord.
+At about 10pm we will depart from Ilulissat and head out to the ice fjord.
 During the next couple of hours we will cruise among huge icebergs and enjoy the evening sun reflecting on the ice.

 Today you’ll go by boat to the small settlement, Oqaatsut.
 Oqaatsut is a little village with only 27 inhabitants.
 The place was originally named “Rodebay”, after the Dutch whalers, who caught their whales in this area.
-Today it’s a charming little settlement with a small hostel and a café.
+Today it’s a charming little settlement with a small hostel, hotel and 2 restaurants.

-Tonight you are staying the night at the hostel in Oqaatsut
+Tonight you are staying the night at the bed & breakfast in Oqaatsut

 With your backpack and map you hike back to Ilulissat.
-The hike itself is about 23 km long and in a casual pace, it will take you about 6-7 hours.
-If you want to, you can get a taxa when reaching the airport, then you only have to walk 17 km.
+The hike itself is about 23 km long and in a casual pace, it will take you about 7-8 hours.
+If you want to, you can take a taxi when reaching the airport, then you only have to walk 17 km.
 The route is marked with cairns and orange dots.
-You will cross small streams crossing through the landscape and pass by some of the few summer houses in the area.
+You will cross small streams crossing through the landscape and pass by some of the few Summer houses in the area.
 At all times you will have the water on your right hand side, making it easy to navigate.

-In Ilulissat you will stay at the local hostel.
+In Ilulissat you will stay at our guesthouse.

 The trip has come to its end unless you have chosen to prolong it with x number of days.

-You will otherwise catch the morning flight from Ilulissat to Kangerlussuaq, and continue to Copenhagen, where you will arrive at 08:30 pm
+You will otherwise catch the morning flight from Ilulissat to Kangerlussuaq, and continue to Copenhagen, where you will arrive in the evening the same day.

 You can add more days to this program if you wish to spend more days in Greenland – please ask us, if it has you interest.